HL7/smart-app-launch/input/pages/task-launch.md

 #### Requesting an EHR launch

-A Task with the profile [task-ehr-launch](StructureDefinition-task-ehr-launch.html), requests an EHR launch with optional appContext.
+A Task with the profile [task-ehr-launch](StructureDefinition-task-ehr-launch.html), requests an EHR launch with optional `appContext`.

 The subject field, if present indicates the patient resource to be used in the launch context.